coastwatch-training/CoastWatch-Tutorials/extract-satellite-data-within-boundary/R/extract-satellite-data-within-boundary.md

 ## Set the options for the polygon data extract

-Using **rxtractogon** function, we will import the satellite data from erddap.
+Using the **rxtractogon** function, we will import the satellite data from erddap.
 The **rxtractogon** function takes the variable(s) of interest and the coordinates as input.

 - For the coordinates: determine the range of x, y, z, and time.
-- time coordinate: The time variable passed to xtractogon must contain two elements, the start and end points of the desired time period.
+- time coordinate: The time variable passed to xtractogon must contain two elements: the start and end points of the desired time period.
   This example uses ERDDAP’s **last** option to retrieve data from the most recent time step.
 The **last** option also accepts the minus **-** operator.
 To request the time step with the second most recent